 As a result of the redemption feature of Killam's Trust Units, these Units are considered financial liabilities under IAS 33, Earnings per Share, and they may not be considered as equity for the purposes of calculating net income on a per Unit basis.
-Consequently, Killam did not report earnings per Unit calculations, as permitted under IFRS.
+Consequently, Killam does not report earnings per Unit calculations.